 Part I. The Crossing

-On August 27, 1808 a party of 11 people climbed aboard the brig Louisa in Londonderry harbor, under the care of ship’s master Hugh Church.
-They lugged two chests and two bags—all their worldly possessions.
-They comprised two nuclear families—two brothers with their wives and children.
+On June 28, 1808 a party of 11 people boarded the brig Louisa in Londonderry harbor, under the care of ship’s master Hugh Church.
+They lugged two chests and two bags—all their worldly possessions—and comprised two nuclear families, two brothers with their wives and children.
 Alexander and Catherine Armstrong were in their early forties, with four children: Elizabeth (7 years) and James (probably still 6), no doubt helping to keep their young brothers John (3) and William (2) in order.
 James (39) and Isabella (44) Armstrong had three of their own: Leslie (5 years old), Isabella and James (younger, but exact ages unknown).
 They were Protestants from County Armagh, specifically Methodists.
 Whether they were originally Ulster Scots Presbyterians who drifted into Methodism under the influence of the itinerant preachers, or English Armstrongs (a minority opinion, but one lodged in the first generation) who were Church of Ireland congregants, we don’t know for certain.
 But from their later behavior one thing is clear: they were determined to get land of their own for farming and were consistently Methodist in their faith.
 The American frontier promised both land and religious freedom, and like so many Ulster Protestants before them, they set sail for Philadelphia along the well-worn path for those seeking a tolerant government and a way inland to affordable holdings they could make their own.
 After 57 days at sea, they arrived in Philadelphia on August 24th, according to a notice in the New York Evening Post published that Friday.
 The ship’s cargo manifest is dated August 27th, which may just be the date of receipt.
 Assuming the Evening Post is correct, our ancestors arrived in America on a Wednesday.

 But what was the cause of their leaving Ireland behind?
 It seems almost a rhetorical question, since the Ulster Scots emigration is well known and well researched, and Armstrongs had been coming over for nearly a century.
 The usual causes one cites are religious problems (caught between historical tides of Catholicism and the established Church of England, the Presbyterian Scots of Ulster were often under some form of repression), rack-renting, disease and economic decline, particularly in the wool trade.
 Such things drove waves of Irish Protestants abroad long before the great, classic migration of Catholic Irish during the Famine.
 Known as the Scots-Irish or Scotch-Irish in America, these Irish Protestants filled the frontiers from Maine to Georgia, taking up in the areas the more established New Englanders or Tidewater gentry did not care to settle on account of their remoteness and danger.